zegetech/zegetech.github.io/_posts/2018-10-17-static-site-generators-are-back.md

 **1) Speed :**
 Perhaps the most immediately noticeable characteristic of a static site is how fast it is.
 As mentioned above, there are no database queries to run, no templating and no processing on every request.
-Web servers are really good at delivering static pages quickly, and the entire site consists of static HTML files that are sitting on the server, waiting to be served, so a request is served back to the user pretty much instantly.

 **2)security :**
 Platforms like WordPress are used by millions of people around the world, meaning they're common targets for hackers and malicious attacks.
 Wherever there's user input/authentication or multiple processes running code on every request, chances are there's a security hole to exploit.
 For management, site administrators need to keep patching their systems with security updates.